KingEnderBrine/-RoR2-ItemDisplayPlacementHelper/ItemDisplayPlacementHelperUnity/Assets/ModInfo/README.md

 If you have a feature in mind that would be good to have in this mod feel free to ping `@KingEnderBrine` in RoR modding discord.

 # Changelog
+**1.1.0**

+* Added `Model animator parameters` which will give you a little bit more flexibility on testing how your idrs looks.
+* Added ability to play animations by layer and state name.

 **1.0.2**

 * Updated version number in mod dll.